revatip2/employee-performance-classifier/README.md

-# InsightfulHR: Employee Performance Analysis
+# EffiHR: Empowering HR with Data-Driven Insights

 Welcome to the AI-Driven Performance Insight Engine repository.
 This project showcases the implementation of advanced machine learning techniques to revolutionize HR decision-making.
 By harnessing the power of Random Forest and Gradient Boosting algorithms, we have developed a predictive model that accurately classifies employees' performance, enabling data-driven HR decisions.